MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 immediately on mobile—requires sophisticated real-time infrastructure like WebSockets or specialized polling.
-Ultimately, the backend team becomes a development bottleneck, caught between two
+Ultimately, the backend team becomes a development bottleneck, caught between two frontend teams with conflicting deadlines and data requirements.